You’ve decided to move home and you know you need a mortgage. Sounds simple…

 Partner penalties

-If you look at a credit score report, you will see that it will link you to a partner.
+If you look at a credit score report, you will see that it may link you to a partner.
 For example, you may have had a previous mortgage with a now ex-wife or husband.
 That will affect the rating you get so it may be worth asking the credit reference agencies to break that link in your file.

 Too many cards

 If you have had a couple of credit cards, don’t really use them but you’ve kept them going for a bit “just in case”, think about getting rid of one or two of them.
-Credit scores will assess them all and this can work against you. having credit cards with zero balances makes it appear that you have access to funds already, and the question then is likely to be “why do you need more?”
+Credit scores will assess them all and this can work against you.
+Having credit cards with zero balances makes it appear that you have access to funds already, and the question then is likely to be “why do you need more?”
 This does not necessarily apply to mortgages but is good to be aware of any way!

 Do you have questions about your credit score or mortgage?